Thank you to everyone who joined us for Romance Writers' Week! This event has now passed.

 Presented by Rachelle Ramirez and Anne Hawley from Pages & Platforms

 Do you have an idea for a sizzling romance story but don’t yet know how to structure it?
-Got the perfect "meet-cute" (that charming/humorous scene in which the two people who will form a future romantic couple meet for the first time) and some scenes that don’t really work together yet or entertain?
+Got the perfect meet-cute and some scenes that don’t really work together yet or entertain?
 Want to introduce moments of heightened passion and emotional conflict into your writing?
 You’re in the right place.
 In this webinar, you’ll learn the romance story essentials so that you can create intrigue for your readers and have them recommending your story to others.

 2:30 p.m.
 ET/7:30 p.m.
 UK: The Inside Outline: How to Outline Your Romance Novel